heptarch/heptarch.github.io/drafts/demon.md

 It is to consist of tubes laid with narrow-gauge rail, cleared of air by giant iron turbines, 20 feet in diameter, powered by the steaming, lopsided hammer of a Cornish engine.
-Mail capsules will be loaded up and shot through the near empty tubes, propelled by the inrushing atmosphere.
+Mail capsules will be loaded up and shot through the near-empty tubes, propelled only by the inrushing atmosphere.

 Construction commences in 1863 with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile hence.